0xPolygonMiden/miden-base/docs/architecture/component_templates.md

 In the above example, the first and second storage entries are single-slot values.

-##### Multi-slot value

-Multi-slot values are composite values that exceed the size of a single slot (i.e., more than one `word`).

-For multi-slot values, the following fields are expected:

-- `slots`: Specifies the list of contiguous slots that the value comprises
-- `values`: Contains the initial storage value for the specified slots

-Placeholders can currently not be defined for multi-slot values.

 ##### Storage maps

 Storage maps consist of key-value pairs, where both keys and values are single words.